Writing poetry and reflecting together in the French countryside

 Bob has written poetry on and off throughout his life.
 When he was a hospice chaplain in Oxford, free verse became a means of expressing some of the challenges and joys of that work.
 When he moved to France, he rediscovered Steven Fry’s excellent book The Ode Less Travelled (Hutchinson, 2005) which is an appeal to recover traditional forms in the poetry of today.
 He systematically completed the 20 exercises and discovered a great love for the sonnet.
 Charles has been Bob’s critical poetry friend over the last 2 years as he has put the experience of living in France into poetic form.

 Accomodation for the workshop will either be at Les Jardins des Arts or in a nearby gite.
 All meals (home-cooked) and constant hot drinks available.
 Transfer by minibus or car will be provided to and from the airport or railway station in Poitiers.
 If you wish to travel by train, search for journeys from London St. Pancras via Lille to Poitiers.
-If you wish to fly, we recommend the RyanAir flight on the 18th Sept. which leaves London Stansted at 14.10, and arrives at Poitiers at 16.45.
-On the 21st of September the flight leaves Poitiers at 17.10 and arrives at Stansted at 17.35.
+If you wish to fly, we will post details here in due course.
 Of course, coming in your own car is another option.
 If you are planning to come by car and are willing to take passengers, please let us know.

 If you live in the area and wish to attend non-residentially you are very welcome.
 The workshop starts on 19 September at 9.30 am and finishes with lunch on 21st September.
 Lunch and evening meal are provided on 19 and 20 Sept and lunch on 21st.